Selling to Procurement: How to Get to Yes Faster

 The final step is to outline the actions and dates that are necessary.
 If you understand the procurement process and the steps that are needed, you should have a work plan with activities and actions that you and the client need to take to get that agreement finalized.

 When the procurement process is fuzzy or left open for interpretation, that's when we get frustrated because things aren't moving quickly enough.
 But a lot of organizations specify exactly what needs to happen and what the commitments are from both parties to keep that opportunity moving forward.
-By that way, you can avoid surprises, take control of that opportunity, and move it forward.
+In that way, you can avoid surprises, take control of that opportunity, and move it forward.
 Sometimes even influencing those dates and the decision making to get it done by a particular time.

 The last thing you want is for the client to be waiting for you to respond, and then somebody else gets in there and either closes the deal or distracts them from looking at your opportunity or your proposal.
 In conclusion, outline the process from proposal through closing.
 What needs to happen, what's the timeline, what are the key steps, what can you do; and more importantly, what are you expecting the customer to do?
 Once you have those agreements, you're in a better position to take control of that deal and get it closed on time.